-At September 30, 2018 and 2017, the University reported a liability of \$73,194,000 and \$80,982,000, respectively, for its proportionate share of the collective net pension liability.
-The 2018 collective net pension liability was measured as of September 30, 2017 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2016, rolled forward to September 30, 2017 using standard roll forward techniques.
-The 2016 collective net pension liability was measured as of September 30, 2015 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2014, rolled forward to September 30, 2015 using standard roll forward techniques.
+At September 30, 2019 and 2018, the University reported a liability of \$77,586,000 and \$73,194,000, respectively, for its proportionate share of the collective net pension liability.
+The 2019 collective net pension liability was measured as of September 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2017, rolled forward to September 30, 2018 using standard roll forward techniques.
+The 2018 collective net pension liability was determined by an actuarial valuation as of September 30, 2017 using standard roll forward to September 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of September 30, 2017 using standard roll forward techniques.
+The University's proportion of the collective net pension liability was determined by an actuarial valuation as of September 30, 2017 using standard roll forward techniques.
 The University's proportion of the collective net pension liability was based on the employers' shares of contributions to the pension plan relative to the total employer contributions of all participating TRS employers.
+At September 30, 2018, the University's proportion was .780%, which was an increase of .036% from its proportion measured as of September 30, 2017.
 At September 30, 2017, the University's proportion was .745%, which was a decrease of .003% from its proportion measured as of September 30, 2016.
-At September 30, 2016, the University's proportion was .748%, which was an increase of .012% from its proportion measured as of September 30, 2015.

-For the years ended September 30, 2018 and 2017, the University recognized pension expense of \$6,545,000 and \$8,501,000, respectively.
-At September 30, 2018 and 2017, the University reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the years ended September 30, 2019 and 2018, the University recognized pension expense of \$7,011,000 and \$6,545,000, respectively.
+At September 30, 2019 and 2018, the University reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: